-They are so fresh and bright - they make the perfect lunch or light dinner.
+They are so fresh and bright, making the perfect lunch or light dinner.

-I typically prefer a warm lunch, but since it's warming up I'm getting behind the cooler food again.
-That being said, I really do prefer these rolls at room temperature, so let them warm up a bit if you do keep them in the refrigerator.
+I typically prefer a warm lunch, but since it's warming up, I'm getting behind the cooler food again.
+That being said, I really do prefer these rolls at room temperature, so if you keep them in the refrigerator, let them warm up a bit.

-These tropical vegan summer rolls with a peanut dipping sauce are a healthy, colorful, and delicious recipe!
+These tropical summer rolls with a peanut dipping sauce are a healthy, colorful, and delicious recipe!

 Ingredients